Bella Thorne Defends Armie Hammer After Alleged Instagram DM Leak - E! Online

 A production spokesperson for the film also released a statement that read, "Given the imminent start date of Shotgun Wedding, Armie has requested to step away from the film and we support him in his decision."

 While E!
 News has been unable to verify the authenticity of the alleged DMs, social media user @houseofeffie, who posted graphic messages they claimed were sent by Hammer, continues to stand by the validity of their claims.
+The account holder seemed to initially say they weren't real but later appeared to claim the post denying the DMs validity was fake, alleging Hammer's "crazy fans went so far to fake a DM by me."

 In addition, Jessica Ciencin Henriquez, who was spotted having lunch with Hammer four months ago, tweeted she believed the alleged DMs "are real."